-Do Your Best Work Right Up to the Last Day
+Doing Your Best Work Right Up to the Last Day

-Be sure to put all of your efforts into your internship up to the very last day.
+The best way to make your mark is to put all of your efforts into your internship up to the very last day.
 Becoming a slacker the last few days or weeks of your internship will leave a bad impression of who you are and will cause the employer to question your work ethic in the long term.
 Last impressions are often the most vivid, and you want to leave the internship on a very high note.
 You will want to receive a good reference from the employer and who knows, maybe even a future job offer.

 Getting feedback is essential to gaining an understanding of the things you can do to improve.
 If you have enjoyed your internship and you feel like you’ve been a valued member of the team, you may already know how your colleagues feel about you.
 If, on the other hand, you are not sure about your performance, you may want to ask for an assessment.
 Although this can be an uncomfortable situation, it’s important to know if there’s anything else you can do to help your prospects.